 Once they learn to recognize these signs of anxiety and fear, teachers, coaches, and other responsible adults can help teens get the help they need.
 Such support often prevents a challenge from becoming a full-fledged disorder.

+In addition, tools like using brown noise to calm and focus the mind can be helpful for reducing racing thoughts, particularly in teens with ADHD.
 Ultimately, an open line of communication and a supportive approach is most beneficial for an anxious teen.

 Mindfulness Strategies to Calm a Restless Mind